Information on Undergrounding the Utilities in Manhattan Beach

 How many utility underground districts are there in Manhattan Beach?

-As of January 2007, 15 districts have been proposed by residents in Manhattan
+As of January 2007, 15 districts had been proposed by residents in Manhattan Beach.
+Of these:

 Five are in the design planning stage and expect to be voted on by homeowners